-- 1. Isolate the area around the spill so that no other objects/humans can be contaminated - 2.
-Gather all supplies, perform hand hygiene, and then put on single-use nitrile gloves - 3.
-Scoop up the fluid with disposable paper towels (check the surrounding area for splash/splatter) and dispose of in separate garbage bag - 4.
-Clean the spill area with detergent (soap), warm water and single-use paper towels - 5.
+1. Isolate the area around the spill so that no other objects/humans can be contaminated

+2. Gather all supplies, perform hand hygiene, and then put on single-use nitrile gloves

+3. Scoop up the fluid with disposable paper towels (check the surrounding area for splash/splatter) and dispose of in separate garbage bag

+- 4. Clean the spill area with detergent (soap), warm water and single-use paper towels - 5.
 Rinse to remove detergent residue with clean water and single-use paper towel - 6.
-Discard used paper towels and gloves immediately in a tied plastic bag - 7.
-Spray the disinfectant spray bottle solution in and around the spill area and allow for the appropriate disinfecting contact time - 8.
-A final rinse is required if children come into contact with the area - 9.
-Remove gloves as directed and discard them immediately - 10.
+Discard used paper towels and gloves immediately in a tied plastic bag

+7. Spray the disinfectant spray bottle solution in and around the spill area and allow for the appropriate disinfecting contact time (5 minutes)

+8. A final rinse is required if children come into contact with the area

+- 9. Remove gloves as directed and discard them immediately - 10.
 Perform hand hygiene as directed

 If the spill includes broken glass, ensure a brush and dustpan is used to pick it up and discard.
 Disinfect the brush and dustpan after use.
 NEVER use your hands to clean up the glass.
+You may also call for a custodian to assist.

-H. Additional Infection Prevention and Control Practices for Hygiene Items
+E. Additional Infection Prevention and Control Practices for Hygiene Items

-- Water Bottles must be individually labelled and stored separately (not touching each other), they must not be shared among children.
-Each child will have their own labelled basket on the rolling shelf where they can store their water bottle. - Mouthed toys should be cleaned and disinfected immediately after a child uses it or placed in the 'dirty toy bin' to be cleaned at a later time.
+- Water Bottles must be individually labelled and stored separately (not touching each other), they must not be shared among children. - Mouthed toys should be cleaned and disinfected immediately after a child uses it or placed in the 'dirty toy bin' to be cleaned at a later time.